SocketCluster/socketcluster-website/docs/getting-started.md

 })();
 ```

 !!
-Note that you can also invoke procedures which are registered on the client socket from the server socket using the same syntax.
+You can also use the same syntax on server sockets.

 ### [Client] Subscribe to a channel and watch for messages